Social Media Algorithms and Mental Health: What You Really Need to Know

 Basically, the algorithm can connect you with people and ideas that make life feel a bit more human.
 Pretty rad, right?

-The Flip Side: When Things Get Dark ๐ฌ๐ช️
+The Flip Side: When Things Get Dark 😬🌪️

 But yeah... let’s talk real talk.
 These same algorithms can also mess with your head.
 Like, big time.
+They’re designed to maximize engagement, not necessarily your well-being.

 -